metio/terraform-provider-k8s/docs/data-sources/operator_tigera_io_installation_v1_manifest.md

 Optional:

-- `resources` (Attributes) Resources allows customization of limits and requests for compute resources such as cpu and memory.If specified, this overrides the named calico-node DaemonSet container's resources.If omitted, the calico-node DaemonSet will use its default value for this container's resources.If used in conjunction with the deprecated ComponentResources, then this value takes precedence. (see [below for nested schema](#nestedatt--spec--calico_node_daemon_set--spec--template--spec--tolerations--resources))
+- `resources` (Attributes) Resources allows customization of limits and requests for compute resources such as cpu and memory.If specified, this overrides the named calico-node DaemonSet container's resources.If omitted, the calico-node DaemonSet will use its default value for this container's resources.If used in conjunction with the deprecated ComponentResources, then this value takes precedence. (see [below for nested schema](#nestedatt--spec--calico_node_daemon_set--spec--template--spec--containers--resources))

-<a id="nestedatt--spec--calico_node_daemon_set--spec--template--spec--tolerations--resources"></a>
+<a id="nestedatt--spec--calico_node_daemon_set--spec--template--spec--containers--resources"></a>
-### Nested Schema for `spec.calico_node_daemon_set.spec.template.spec.tolerations.resources`
+### Nested Schema for `spec.calico_node_daemon_set.spec.template.spec.containers.resources`

 Optional:

 - `claims` (Attributes List) Claims lists the names of resources, defined in spec.resourceClaims,that are used by this container.This is an alpha field and requires enabling theDynamicResourceAllocation feature gate.This field is immutable.
-It can only be set for containers. (see [below for nested schema](#nestedatt--spec--calico_node_daemon_set--spec--template--spec--tolerations--resources--claims))
+It can only be set for containers. (see [below for nested schema](#nestedatt--spec--calico_node_daemon_set--spec--template--spec--containers--resources--claims))
 - `limits` (Map of String) Limits describes the maximum amount of compute resources allowed.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/
 - `requests` (Map of String) Requests describes the minimum amount of compute resources required.If Requests is omitted for a container, it defaults to Limits if that is explicitly specified,otherwise to an implementation-defined value.
 Requests cannot exceed Limits.More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/

-<a id="nestedatt--spec--calico_node_daemon_set--spec--template--spec--tolerations--resources--claims"></a>
+<a id="nestedatt--spec--calico_node_daemon_set--spec--template--spec--containers--resources--claims"></a>
-### Nested Schema for `spec.calico_node_daemon_set.spec.template.spec.tolerations.resources.claims`
+### Nested Schema for `spec.calico_node_daemon_set.spec.template.spec.containers.resources.claims`

 Required: